Western Animation: Batman Beyond: Return of the Joker

 Monster Clown: This is Joker we're talking about, but his gang of Jokerz all deserve special mention.
 Dee Dee is/are done up to look like ragdolls, Ghoul is dressed as a ghastly scarecrow for Halloween (evoking another Batman villain, the Scarecrow), Woof spliced himself with hyena DNA, Bonk is a giant rage case, and Chucko wears a creepy mask.

-Mugged for Disguise: One of the Dee Dee twins briefly poses as Jordan Pryce's girlfriend Amy as part of an attempted assassination.
+Mugged for Disguise: One half of Dee Dee briefly poses as Jordan Pryce's girlfriend Amy as part of an attempted assassination.
 The real Amy is left bound and gagged at the docks.

 My Biological Clock Is Ticking: From Harley: "That old clock's a-ticking!"note Since she has twin granddaughters she clearly did actually have children at some point, though the father is unknown.